About this course

 - investigation of healthcare innovations in the field

-You’ll learn about key aspects of the discipline, including the structure and function of the human auditory system and the methods used for qualitative and quantitative research in health and social care.
+You’ll learn about key aspects of the discipline in lectures and tutorials.
+Including the structure and function of the human auditory system and the methods used for qualitative and quantitative research in health and social care.

 A module of weekly Academic Support runs across both Semester 1 and 2 and is available to all international MSc and study abroad students.
 This module aims to help the transition to living and studying in the UK.
 In friendly and interactive sessions we explore cultural and language differences and challenges.